Shiaoming/stair-perception/README.md

     make -j4
     ```

-For more details about this algorithm, please refer to paper **Real-Time Stairs Geometric Parameters Estimation for Lower Limb Rehabilitation Exoskeleton** on *30th Chinese Control and Decision Conference (2018 CCDC)*.
+For more details about this algorithm, please refer:

 ```
 @article{zhao_adaptive_2019,